-As we enter the 4th quarter of 2021, many plan sponsors – for a variety of reasons – are faced with the prospect of a 401(k) plan termination.
+As we draw nearer to the 4th quarter of every year, many plan sponsors – for a variety of reasons – are faced with the prospect of a 401(k) plan termination.
 For most, this will be the first -- and only -- time that they’ll undertake this important project.

 A poorly-executed plan termination could result in your plan not being properly terminated -- or worse -- you could be facing an audit.